eric-le-12/lenholesdetection/README.md

 A new window called “Region of Interest” will appear.
 Press Enter again to beginning analyzing process.

+It will take you a little bit time to complete the process.
+In my CPU corei5 6200U the execution time is approx. 50 seconds.

 After processed, some new windows will appear showing you the results.
 Press any key to exit.

 Res file and output images will be saved in your output folder.